The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 Send your bill to a negotiation service

-Update 2024: Billshark pricing has changed such that we no longer suggest it for most customers.
+The pricing among bill reduction services like Trim, Billshark, and etc has increased to the point that we no longer suggest it for most customers.

-It only makes sense if you have tried every other avenue, because they charge two years of savings up-front... which we consider problematic since the second year price might not be adjusted if the provider policies have changed.
+It only makes sense if you have tried every other avenue, since most of these services charge two years of savings up-front... which we consider problematic since the second year price might not be adjusted if the provider policies have changed.

 Qualify for a low-income subsidy